have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 1 Windows computer to display the Newcastle game (as host)\
 1 Windows / Linux computer to run the script (as client)

 The host machine must have a NIC that allows Wake On Lan.
-Otherwise you will have to manually turn on the machine yourself before running the script
+Otherwise you will have to manually turn on the machine yourself before running the script\
+If your NIC does have WOL you will have to enable it via the BIOS and also on the Windows network adapter settings.

 Both machines will need `SSH`\
 For most Linux distros it should be installed by default.
 If not you can run `sudo apt-get install openssh-client`\